Orthogonal Polynomials with Complex Densities and Quantum Minimal Surfaces: Introduction

-and in particular $(f,f)$ is real for all polynomials $f$.
+with cubic potential $V(z)=tz^3$.
+The parameters $a$, $t$ are real with $a>0$.
+The integral is over~${z=x+{\rm i}y\in\mathbb C}$ and converges absolutely, in contrast to the integrals occurring in normal random matrix models (with $t$ imaginary in this example) \cite{Elbau2007,TBAZW2005,WiegmannZabrodin2000} which require a regularization, see \cite{BleherKuijlaars2012,ElbauFelder2005}.
+The downside is that the integration density is not real making the probabilistic interpretation questionable.
+Still, this inner product is hermitian $ (f,g)=\overline{(g,f)} $ for all $ f,g\in\mathbb C[z]$, and in particular $(f,f)$ is real for all polynomials $f$.
 The inner product is not definite in general, so it is not guaranteed that orthogonal polynomials exist.
-If they exist (and they do in the case of a cubic potential as follows from \cite{CDHM2025,Hoppe2025} as we show in Theorem \ref{t-3}), monic orthogonal polynomials are unique and produce positive solutions of \eqref{e-00} and thus a quantum minimal surface.
-Moreover the theory produces the explicit initial condition that leads to the positive solution of \ref{e-00}.
+If they exist (and they do in the case of a cubic potential as follows from \cite{CDHM2025,Hoppe2025} as we show in Theorem~\ref{t-3}), monic orthogonal polynomials are unique and produce positive solutions of \eqref{e-00} and thus a quantum minimal surface.
+Moreover, the theory produces the explicit initial condition that leads to the positive solution of~\eqref{e-00}.

-Another hint that minimal surfaces are related to normal random matrices comes from the observation that the eigenvalue distribution of regularized normal random matrices \cite{WiegmannZabrodin2000,ElbauFelder2005} with cubic potential are uniformly distributed on a domain in the complex plane bounded by a hypotrochoid.
+Another hint that minimal surfaces are related to normal random matrices comes from the observation that the eigenvalue distribution of regularized normal random matrices \cite{ElbauFelder2005,WiegmannZabrodin2000} with cubic potential are uniformly distributed on a domain in the complex plane bounded by a~hypotrochoid.
 This is one of the special shapes that when rotated give rise to a minimal surface in Minkowski space \cite{Hoppe2009}.
 We do not pursue this relation in this paper, but plan to come back to it in the future.

-In Section \ref{s-2} of this paper we discuss the case of a cubic potential in details and explain how the relation \eqref{e-00} arises from the coefficients of the recurrence relation for orthogonal polynomials.
+In Section \ref{s-2} of this paper, we discuss the case of a cubic potential in details and explain how the relation \eqref{e-00} arises from the coefficients of the recurrence relation for orthogonal polynomials.
 The initial condition is expressed as a modified Bessel function as in \cite{CDHM2025,Hoppe2025}.